ONLINE HELP

 END

-Method 2: FOR EACH statement
+Method 2: Instruction FOR EVERYTHING

 The FOR EACH statement loops through the records of a data file.
 In our case, this statement will be used to read the records found in a data file according to a filter.